Vriom-grafisk/Vriom-20th-Century-Cathode/README.md

 Post-millennial systems are outside the project’s scope.
 CRTs survived well into the 2000s, but gen 6 generally didn’t have to work within the CRT limitations the way older, more sprite based systems did.
 If I do decide to include the 1998 Sega Dreamcast despite it being a gen 6 console, it’ll be included with presets for other CD-based systems.

+No LLM/gen AI assistance has been used in the composition of the graphics for this project.

 <br>

 ### Future Plans/Improvements